MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Definition

-A DLP policy is 85% confident that it's detected this type of sensitive information if, within a proximity of 300 characters:
+A DLP policy has high confidence that it's detected this type of sensitive information if, within a proximity of 300 characters:
 - The regular expression Regex_canada_bank_account_number finds content that matches the pattern.
 - A keyword from Keyword_canada_bank_account_number is found.
 - The regular expression Regex_canada_bank_account_transit_number finds content that matches the pattern.

-A DLP policy is 85% confident that it's detected this type of sensitive information if, within a proximity of 300 characters:
+A DLP policy has high confidence that it's detected this type of sensitive information if, within a proximity of 300 characters:
 - The regular expression Regex_canada_bank_account_number finds content that matches the pattern.
 - A keyword from Keyword_canada_bank_account_number is found.